 For fun, Stonehill offers several club sports, including dance, field hockey, lacrosse and rugby, as well as organizations centered around neuroscience, improv comedy, financial management, and more.

-The school ranks slightly above the average for cost of degree among colleges on Money’s list, but it’s worth noting that it hands out grants or scholarships to every one of its students.
+The school ranks slightly above the average for cost of degree among the colleges on Money’s list, but it’s worth noting that it hands out grants or scholarships to every one of its students.